Photographer on Horseback

 Introduction

-This book is dedicated to the memory of John C. Wikel, to the
+This book is dedicated to the memory of John C. Wikel, to the people

-he photographed in the early 1900s, and to their ancestors who
+photographed in the early 1900s, and to their ancestors who

-continue to perpetuate their history and heritage today in the
+to perpetuate their history and heritage today in the

-community of Buck, along Little Wolf Creek, in the County of
+community of Buck, along Little Wolf Creek, in the County

 Glenna Harvey Saunders